 The spots in the previous slide were generated using Version 7 of the NGAO optical design without inducing a tilt at the LGS focal plane.
 Though the aberrations introduced at the subaperture level is small, it may be possible to decrease the input WFE to the LGSWFS.
-Both the effect of the tilt and the use of a two element LGS light focusing lens will be explored with Reni using the new (Version 8) of the NGAO optical design.
-Both the two element lens and the tilt come at a cost (value TBD).
-The tilt may need us to either choose a optimal plane and tilt the pick-off patrol plane or use individual focus stages for the Patrolling WFS's.
+Both the effect of the tilt and the use of an alternate LGS light focusing lens will be explored with Reni.
+Both the new focusing lens (also a two element window?) and the tilted WFS assembly come at a cost (value TBD).
+The tilt may need us to either choose a optimal plane to tilt the WFS channels to pick off from or use individual focus stages for the Patrolling WFS's.